Child support (New Zealand): Example

 $25,040 then multiplied by 24% (for 2 children) = annual child support of $6,009.60 which then divided by 12 =$500.80 per month in child support.

 Minimum Child support

-There is a minimum amount of child support to pay, unless the liable parent is exempt, which is currently $16.80 per week.
-As this amount has remained unchanged in 20 years, the proposed Child Support Amendment Bill is speculated to increase this amount to $35 per week, which will also be adjusted annually for inflation.
+There is a minimum amount of child support to pay, unless the liable parent is exempt, which is currently $91.60 per month in 2023.
+This amount changes each financial year in line with inflation.

 Liable Parents exempt from Child Support

 Amongst the very few exemptions for Liable Parents to pay child support are long term hospital patients and prison inmates, of 13 weeks or more, as well as Liable Parents while they are aged 16 years or younger, are exempt from paying child support.

 Administrative Review

 Either parent can apply for a reassessment for a different amount in child support, which is referred to as an Administrative Review.

 An administrative review is based on the Family Court departure order process.
 Child Support staff organise the review process, but the actual review is done by an independent person, called the review officer, who is contracted to Inland Revenue.

 In deciding whether to change an assessment, the review officer must consider: